zablose/navbar/README.md

 # Navbar

-Renders HTML from the navigation entities.
+Renders navigation entities to an HTML to form navigation.

 >Meant to be used with a database to store entities.
-This is optional, but recommended.

 Key features:
-* Bootstrap support
+* Bootstrap
 * Roles and Permissions
 * Recursive
 * Extendable